2 arrested after cocaine, ecstasy, marijuana found during search in Georgetown County - NewsBreak

 MOUNT PLEASANT, S.C.
 (WCIV) — A pair of women are facing charges after attempting to walk out of Target with shopping bags filled with items not yet paid for in the company of a juvenile on Thursday, according to an incident report from the Mount Pleasant Police Department.
 Lamiyah...

 JAMES ISLAND, S.C.
-(WCBD) – Authorities are investigating after a man was stabbed at a James Island bar.
-Deputies with the Charleston County Sheriff’s Office (CCSO) responded to The Hideout Bar & Grill just before 2:30 a.m. on Wednesday where they found a victim bleeding from the neck.
-The man was taken to the Medical […]
+(WCSC) - Charleston County detectives are investigating a stabbing that sent one man to the hospital early Wednesday morning.
+Deputies responded at approximately 2:20 a.m.
+Wednesday to the The Hideout Bar & Grill on Folly Road, where they found a victim who was bleeding from the neck, sheriff’s spokesman Andrew Knapp said.

-2 people with gunshot wounds show up at Little River-area ER; police investigate
+No threat from ‘suspicious incident’ on Pawleys Island, but Georgetown County sheriff says to stay aware of surroundings

-HORRY COUNTY, S.C.
-(WPDE) — Police are investigating after two victims with gunshot wounds went to the emergency room at McLeod Seacoast on Highway 9 Tuesday night.
-Hospital security told police that two gunshot wound victims arrived at the ER entrance at the Little River-area hospital, according to an incident report.
+GEORGETOWN, S.C.
+(WCBD) – The Georgetown County Sheriff’s Office began investigating on Tuesday after a man allegedly approached a young girl in a suspicious manner on Pawleys Island.
+According to the sheriff’s office, the girl was walking down the road near her home in the Hagley community when she was approached by a middle-aged Black […]

 Report: Horry County officer hears gunshots; home found with bullet holes in Green Sea area